General

 angle is determined by the angle that is used on the

-pommel and cantle where the bars join those parts.
+pommel and cantle bottoms, where the bars join those parts.

 Reference to quarter horse bars is actually